HKBU Alumni Gratitude Fund (AGF) 香港浸會大學恩傳資助

 Submission of Part B: Funding Application for Procurement of Items and/or Acquisition of Services

-Applicants should have submitted “Part A: Confirmation of Eligibility” and received an approval email from USSEN before filling out Part B. Please complete and submit Part B prior to the procurement of items and/or acquisition of services by providing all support documents listed below:
+Applicants should have submitted “Part A: Confirmation of Eligibility” and received an approval email from USSEN before filling out Part B. Please complete and submit Part B prior to the procurement of items and/or acquisition of services by providing all support documents listed below.
+Otherwise, a withdrawal of the fund application is assumed.

 - Supporting/information of the medical intervention/special transportation service related to the disability;

-- At least one quotation for purchase at HKD12,000 or below; or at least two quotations for purchase up to HKD15,000; or at least three quotations for purchase up to HKD20,000 shall be provided along with all supporting documents.
-Applicant is required to provide an original or a photocopy of the certified copy of the price quotation.
+- At least one quotation for a single purchase at HKD12,000 or below; or at least two quotations for a single purchase up to HKD15,000; or at least three quotations for a single purchase up to HKD20,000 shall be provided along with all supporting documents.
+An applicant is required to provide an original or a photocopy of the certified copy of the price quotation.

 Please click here for further information on a price quote template.